sunspla-sh/network-notes/03-osi-model.md

 ### Examples of Session Layer Devices, Protocols, and Standards

-- The Session Layer does not necessarily have devices, because operations at this layer occur logically/digitally through protocals and standards rather than physical devices
+- The Session Layer does not necessarily have devices, because operations at this layer occur logically/digitally through protocols and standards rather than physical devices

 - Different types of protocols and standards make up the Session Layer